What is the Law Regarding Employment in Winston Salem?

 Anti-Discrimination laws in Winston Salem

 The laws applicable for citizens of Winston Salem generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Winston Salem residents must follow laws which prohibit employer discrimination against members of various classes.
+Winston Salem residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.

 Employment discrimination claims are often heard by an administrative agency like the EEOC.
-Additionally, some attorneys are specialists in the discrimination field.
+Furthermore, some attorneys are specialists in the discrimination field.

 Life in Winston Salem

 Winston-Salem is the largest city in the State of North Carolina and the seat of Forsyth County.
 It's likely you know Winston-Salem for it's historic role in the tobacco trade.
-It's been nicknamed "Camel City" in reference to tobacco, "City of the Arts" for the commitment to fine arts and theater, and called simply "The Dash" by many locals.Winston-Salem offers the Reynolda House Museum of American Art.
-The Reynolda House was built by Katharine Smith and R.J.
-Reynolds in 1917 and was recently restored with help from the R.J.
-Reynolds Tobacco Company.
+It's been nicknamed "Camel City" in reference to tobacco, "City of the Arts" for the commitment to fine arts and theater, and called simply "The Dash" by many locals.

 Additionally, Winston-Salem offers the Southeastern Center for Contemporary Art (SECCA) for visitors who flock to town for Nationally recognized festivals like the National Black Theatre Festival, RiverRun International Film Festival, and the Reynolda Film Festival started by local Wake Forest students in 2007.